oVirt/infra-docs/docs/CI/Using_STDCI_with_GitHub.markdown

 Choose the 'Let me select individual events' option and check the following event check boxes:

 * Issue comments
 * Pull request

-Click on he green 'Add Webhook' button to add the webhook.
+Click on the green 'Add Webhook' button to add the webhook.

 ### Adding a GitHub hook for handling push events
 To configure the hook, go the project 'Settings' page, select